SamMorrissette/DPCD/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# DPCD
+# Dirichlet Process Clustering with Dissimilarities

 <!-- badges: start -->

 <!-- badges: end -->

-DPCD implements a Bayesian hierarchical model for clustering dissimilarity data.
+The DPCD package implements a Bayesian hierarchical model for clustering dissimilarity data.
 The two main objectives of DPCD are to 1.
 Find a configuration of the objects such that the distance between them approximate the input dissimilarities, accounting for measurement error,